-What I mean by that is you can have your pre-workout meal and go hit the gym but if you’ve been in a massive calorie deficit then you can still find yourself lacking energy even with the pre workout meal in your system.
+What I mean by that is you can have your pre-workout meal and go hit the gym but if you’ve been in a massive calorie deficit then you can still find yourself lacking energy even with the pre-workout meal in your system.

-The best way to avoid this problem is find out what calorie range you should be at to lose weight by using a weight loss calculator to help give you an idea of what calorie range you should be at.
+The best way to avoid this problem is to find out what calorie range you should be at to lose weight by using a weight loss calculator to help give you an idea of what calorie range you should be at.

 Doing this is a quick way to find yourself drained of all kind of energy and cause you to be burnt out physically & mentally.

 Editor’s Note: Aim to be on a caloric deficit of around 400 calories below your maintenance amount.
 This varies from person to person so do your research, but again, this is a very important thing to be aware of.
-Especially amongst males as this sort of low-calorie dieting can effect your testosterone.
+Especially amongst males as this sort of low-calorie dieting can affect your testosterone.

 #4 Having Music Can Make Or Break Your Workout